Calculating the penalty period

 - Send Form 157 for active cases.

 The notification form must contain a statement of the person's right to request a hardship waiver; see PM 01-08-00.
-Send HFS 2378WA, Application for Hardship Waiver of a Penalty Period, along with the notice.

 If a penalty period is determined for a person applying for or receiving DoA HCBS waiver services, do not enter code 20 in Item 20 to identify the person as applying for or receiving DoA HCBS waiver services.
+Enter code 16 in Item 20 to approve the person for payment of other medical services but not LTC.

 Each appropriate Family Community Resource Center receives a report, entitled "Expiration of Long Term Care/In-home Care Services Through DoA Penalty Period."
 It lists cases with a penalty period for NH, SLF, and DoA HCBS waiver services.
 It is sent the month prior to the final month of the penalty period.
 This is the month prior to the date (MM/YY) entered for Item 80 code 399 ERLTC.
 Review the report and authorize payment for NH or SLF services, as appropriate, once the penalty period is over.